CRIMSON HOUSE BOOKS

 The scent of food filled the cage, making Logan Avery’s stomach rumble quietly.
 The day he’d had, it was a wonder he had managed a long enough break to eat a sandwich, despite his secretary’s best efforts to keep him properly fed.
 He had better eat something before he headed out to his dinner date or he would embarrass himself.

 Immediately at the heels of the mouthwatering scent came another, more delicate and pure, which made an altogether different part of his body take interest.
-The woman it belonged to suited exactly the wood nymph mental image the scent conjured—albeit an eccentric one.
+The woman it belonged to suited exactly the mental image of wood nymph the scent conjured—albeit an eccentric one.
 He stared at her, baffled.

 Average height, which meant she reached to his chest instead of his chin, slender and small-breasted.
 Dressed in sweats and a tee so worn his cleaning lady wouldn’t wear them to work, let alone in public, and slippers of all things.
 Were those teddy bears?